 Tangible fixed assets are stated at cost less accumulated depreciation and accumulated impairment losses.
-Cost includes the original purchase price, costs directly attributable to bringing the asset to its working condition for its intended use, dismantling and restoration costs.
+Cost includes the original purchase price, costs directly attributable to bringing the asset to its working condition for its intended use.

 Depreciation

 Depreciation on other assets is calculated, using the straight-line method, to allocate the depreciable amount to their residual values over their estimated useful lives, as follows: